Cgeorge11/spotify_project/README.md

 This program will allow the user to select the type of item they would like to search for within Spotify.
 Depending on the users selection they will be returned a table with data related to the users search.
 This README was written assuming you already know the basics for running a python.
 If this is your first time running a a Python script start [here](https://realpython.com/run-python-scripts/#using-the-python-command).
 Then come back.

 ## Running program
 This project was built using Python 3.10.1.
-To run program from command prompt user will need to install [spotipy libary](https://spotipy.readthedocs.io/en/2.19.0/#installation).
+To run program from command prompt user will need to install [spotipy libary](https://spotipy.readthedocs.io/en/2.19.0/#installation), Pandas.

 `pip install spotipy --upgrade`

+`pip install pandas`

 Once you download this repo you will be able to start program from command line using [script file name](https://realpython.com/run-python-scripts/#using-the-script-filename).